barryoneill/org-structure-cli/README.md

 `org find member [field] [value]`

-Each action will create a new commit with a consistent, easy to parse name.
-This allows changes to be published or other actions to be taken via GitHub webhooks.
+Actions that update your files expect that ORG_DATA_DIR is a Git registered repo.
+They will create a new commit with a consistent, easy to parse name.
+This allows actions to be taken via GitHub webhooks.
+E.g. Publishing changes to Slack.